TC Energy Center: Background

-At 56 stories the TC Energy Center is the 55th tallest building in the United States and is the seventh tallest building in Texas.
+At 56 stories the TC Energy Center is the 101st tallest building in the United States and is the eighth tallest building in Texas.

 The northeast corner of the structure houses a building within a building.
 On the site is the main Western Union building and when relocation of the telegraph cables proved unfeasible, a new structure was built over the site and the existing structure was incorporated into the new building intact.
 The stone used for the exterior is red Swedish granite, giving the building a "dark pink" appearance.

-Accident
+Tropical Storm Allison incident

 On June 9, 2001, the building was the site of an accident that took place during Tropical Storm Allison.
 Building security warned individuals that the below-grade parking levels were in danger of flooding and instructed persons working late in the building to move vehicles to upper levels of the garage.
 Kristie Tautenhahn, an employee of the law firm Mayer, Brown & Platt, went to move her vehicle parked on sub-level 3 at 10:30 UTC (05:30 CDT) which by that time was completely submerged.
-She drowned in an elevator car when it filled with water as it descended to the lower floor of the garage.
+She drowned in an elevator car trying to escape water that had erupted out when a cinderblock wall that separated the parking garage from the tunnel system broke.